BabylonJS/OldDocumentationSite/content/How_To/mesh/How_to_use_Bones_and_Skeletons.md

 ```
 [demo]( https://www.babylonjs-playground.com/#1EVNNB#11)

+You can also use `bone.rotation` to set and get local space rotation quaternion.

 ### Positioning

 To change the position of a bone, you can rotate the parent bone, or you can leave the parent where it is and directly modify the position of the bone.